 Diabetes is a chronic condition marked by high levels of glucose (sugar) in the blood.
-It is caused by the inability to produce insulin (a hormone made by the pancreas to control blood glucose levels) or to use insulin effectively, or both.
+It is caused by the inability to produce insulin (a hormone made by the pancreas to control blood glucose levels) or by the body's inability to use insulin effectively, or both.